MSP launches bill to end puppy farming

 The SNP MSP, convenor of Holyrood's cross party group on Animal Welfare, has the backing of charities across the country who welcome the idea of a registration system for breeders.

-She was attending the event with Dutch Shepherd Sasha.
+She attended the event with Dutch Shepherd Sasha.

 'End the misery'